Feedback Loops Are the Only Truth

 If it rewards numbness, you will become numb.

-And you can call it a personality, but it is mostly a loop.
+And you can call it a personality.

-Here is another drawing, equally stupid, equally accurate.
+Here is another drawing.

 reward -> repeat